unkn0wn-r1d3r/MailListGenerator/README.md

 # MailListGenerator
-This tool is used to develop a mail list based on first name and last name option
+This tool is used to Create a mail list based on first name and last name combinations